aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

 * banIP
 * vpn-policy-routing package
 * Wireguard support
-* USB storage support
+* USB v2 and v3.0 support
 * wget, curl
 * usbtools
-* Limited support for 3G/4G USB modems via the ncm and 3g protocols
+* Limited support for 3G/4G USB modems via the ncm and 3g protocols (including the huawei_cdc_ncm driver)
 * Wake-on-LAN LuCI module

 The images can be found in the bin/ directory of this repo.
 Note that _no warranty whatsoever is provided with these_.